stencila/stencila/help/docs/demos/cli/00-installing.md

 The above recording was automatically generated from the following Markdown.
 Copy the code blocks to run the demo yourself.
 :::

-The easiest way to install the Stencila CLI on Mac or Linux is to run the install script:
+The easiest way to install the Stencila CLI on MacOS or Linux is to run the install script:

 ```bash
 curl -L https://raw.githubusercontent.com/stencila/stencila/master/install.sh | bash